 FLH has close partnerships with state and local governments and works with numerous federal land management agencies.
-Federal agencies include: the Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, Surface Deployment and Distribution Command, US Forest Service, US Fish & Wildlife Service, National Park Service, and the US Army Corps of Engineers.
+Federal agencies include: the Bureau of Indian Affairs, National Park Service, US Fish & Wildlife Service, Bureau of Land Management, US Forest Service, US Army Corps of Engineers, Surface Deployment and Distribution Command, and the Bureau of Reclamation.

 Bureau of Indian Affairs

 The Bureau of Indian Affairs (BIA) is the oldest bureau of the United States Department of the Interior.
 The BIA is responsible for the administration and management of land held in trust by the United States for American Indians, Indian tribes, and Alaska Natives.

 National Park Service

 The National Park Service cares for a large network of natural, cultural, and recreational sites across the United States.
 The treasures in this system, which is the first of its kind in the world, have been set aside by the American people so that they can be preserved, protected, and shared.
 People from all around the world visit American national parks to experience America's story, marvel at the natural wonders, and have fun.